lambdafu/grakopp/README.rst

 --------------------

 * The output is AST/JSON, but extension types are available.
-* The semantics class can be implemented in C++ or Cython (pure Python through Cython is planned).
+* The semantics class can be implemented in C++, Cython or pure Python.
 * The regular expression syntax is
   `ECMAScript <http://www.cplusplus.com/reference/regex/ECMAScript/>`__,
   not Python.